henrywatkins/python-euler/README.md

 $$
 find all the amicable numbers by simple search of all below max number.

+#### Problem 24

+Create the lexicographic permutations of the numbers 0 to 9.
+There is a standard djikstra's algorithm for this.
+Find the rightmost index that is larger than its left neighbour, then swap all the elements up to the next value.
+Then

 #### Problem 25

 Find first fibonacci number with specific number of digits.